If you're a smartphone user, you're probably wondering: how much data do you need?

 According to the Cisco Services Gauge, one hour of social networking may cost 90 MB, so we will be using this measure as our reference for the following chart.

-Pro Tip for Reducing Data: You can reduce data usage by disabling the video auto-play function of certain social media apps.
+Pro Tip: You can reduce data usage by disabling the video auto-play function of certain social media apps.
 You can also search for an option within the app to reduce cellular data.

 In 2000, Kodak announced that consumers around the world had taken 80 billion photos, which was a new record at the time.
 However, according to market research firm InfoTrends (as reported by the New York Times), the number of photos expected to be taken in 2017 is 1.3 trillion.
 That's an exponential increase over the span of 17 years, wouldn't you agree?